alexmley/titanic-ml/README.md

 ### Titanic ML Challenge

+Some Notebooks for the Titanic ML challenge at Coderdojo.

+You can run these locally on a Jupyter notebook (https://www.anaconda.com/products/individual) or on the cloud in Colab (https://colab.research.google.com/?utm_source=scs-index)

 **Titanic_Week1.ipynb** : A notebook to try out week one's activites.

 **Titanic_Week1_example.ipynb** : An example of week one's activities.